-Vitamin B was once thought to be a single vitamin but we now know that it is actually group of substances that are not chemically related but are often found in the same foods.
+Vitamin B was once thought to be a single vitamin but we now know that it is actually a group of substances that are not chemically related but are often found in the same foods.

-The study abstract concluded that “Our results show that B-vitamin supplementation can slow the atrophy of specific brain regions that are a key component of the AD process and that are associated with cognitive decline.”
+The study abstract concluded that the “results show that vitamin B supplementation can slow the atrophy of specific brain regions that are a key component of the Alzheimer’s process and that are associated with cognitive decline.”

 Vitamin B is found in a variety of foods and not getting enough can have dangerous side effects.

 - Leafy green vegetables

-- Memory Boosting Superfoods that Fight Alzheimer’s
+- Memory Boosting Superfoods That Fight Alzheimer’s

 - What Dementia Caregivers Should Know About Vitamin B12 and Folate